XiamingG/Term_Project_3253/README.md

 * Naive_bayes Model to Classfire the reviews

 * tf.keras, a high-level API to build and train models in TensorFlow.
+CNN

+## Presentation URL
+PPT

+Videos

 ## Dataset